-3.2 Soil food web measurements
+5 3.2 Soil food web measurements

-Based on presence-absence data of the soil organisms, we constructed soil food web diagrams for all farms (Figure 1).
-These diagrams were very similar; despite differences in climatic conditions, crop type, soil type, and soil management, most of the trophic groups were present on all farms.
-Some of the trophic groups were only present at some farms, including predaceous nematodes, bacterivore mites, herbofungivore mites and Diplura (Figure 1, Table 4).
+Based on presence-absence data of the soil organisms, we constructed soil food web diagrams for all farms (Fig. 1).
+These diagrams were very similar; despite differences in climatic conditions, crop type, soil type, and soil management, most of the trophic groups were present at all farms.
+Some of the trophic groups were only present at some farms, including predaceous nematodes, bacterivore mites, herbofungivore mites and

+Diplura (Fig. 1, Table 3).

-Trophic groups showed differences in abundances (Table 3) and species composition (see microarthropod diversity).
-Bacterial biomass was consistently higher on organic farms in both countries, although the differences were not statistically significant.
-Bacterial activity, measured as the incorporation rate of [14C]leucine, did not differ significantly between farms.
+Trophic groups showed differences in abundances (Table 2) and species composition (see microarthropod diversity).
+Bacterial biomass was consistently higher in organic farms in both countries, although the differences were not statistically significant.

-Fungal biomass did not show a consistent pattern over all farms, although fungal biomass tended to be lower on the farms on Histic Andosols.
-Protozoa (amoebae, flagellates) and enchytraeids showed no clear pattern in biomass (Table 4).
+Bacterial activity, measured as the incorporation rate of [C] leucine, did not differ significantly between farms.
+Fungal biomass did not show a consistent pattern over all farms, although fungal biomass tended to be lower in the farms on Histic Andosols.
+Protozoa (amoebae, flagellates) showed no clear pattern in biomass (Table 3).

-Nematode biomass was consistently higher on organic farms than in conventional farms, regarding all trophic groups, although differences were only statistically significant for herbivorous nematodes (p=0.035) and total nematode biomass (p=0.015, Fig 2a).
+Nematode biomass was consistently higher in organic farms than in conventional farms, regarding all trophic groups, although differences were only significant for herbivorous nematodes (p = 0.035) and total nematode biomass (p = 0.015, Fig. 2a).

-Microarthropod abundance varied strongly from just over 12,000 m-2 to over 200,000 m-2.
+Microarthropod abundance varied strongly from just over $12\,000\,\text{m}^{-2}$ to over $200\,000\,\text{m}^{-2}$ .
 We did not find systematic differences between country or management type.
-Total microarthropod biomass was much higher on the conventional farms in Iceland compared to all other farms (Fig 2c).
-Total Acari biomass was significantly higher on conventional farms compared to organic farms (p=0.023, Table 4).
-The higher biomass of omnivorous mites (p=0.012) and, to a lesser extent, also the consistently higher Acari biomass (p=0.023) on conventional farms was fully accounted for by the high biomass of the astigmatid mite Tyrophagus similis.
-T. similis counted for 98.1 and 99.7% of the total omnivorous mite biomass, and 59.8 and 69.7% of the total microarthropod biomass in the conventional grasslands in Iceland, while this species was (nearly) absent at all other farms (Appendix 1).
-In Iceland, Collembolan biomass was higher on conventional farms compared to organic farms (Table 4).
+Total microarthropod biomass was much higher in the conventional farms in Iceland compared to all other farms (Fig. 2c).
+Total Acari biomass was significantly higher in conventional farms compared to organic farms (p = 0.023, Table 3).
+The higher biomass of omnivorous mites (p = 0.012) and, to a lesser extent, also the consistently higher Acari biomass (p = 0.023) in conventional farms was fully accounted for by the high biomass of the astigmatid mite Tyrophagus similis.
+T. similis counted for 98.1 and 99.7% of the total omnivorous mite biomass, and 59.8 and 69.7% of the total microarthropod biomass at the conventional grasslands in Iceland, while this species was (nearly) absent at all other farms /4 Table A1).
+In Iceland, Collembolan biomass was higher in conventional farms compared to organic farms (Table 3).